Laleia River: Fishing

 probably caught in the adjacent Laleia River using eel pots or nets."

 In 20th and 21st century Timor-Leste, involvement in fishing has been low by comparison with other small island countries.
 Along the north coast of Timor, fishing levels are higher than elsewhere in the country, other than in pockets along parts of the south coast.
 Many of the north coast fishers fish part time or seasonally, and are otherwise occupied in additional activities such as carpentry, labouring or security work.

 However, in December 2024 Deputy Prime Minister, Coordinating Minister of Social Affairs, and Minister of Rural Development and Community Housing, Mariano Sabino Lopes, led a groundbreaking ceremony for the construction of fishing sector strategic infrastructure in Laleia.
-The infrastructure project, first discussed during a meeting in 2013 between Prime Minister Xanana Gusmão and the President of China, was to be developed by Timor South Sea Fishery Development Lda. in partnership with a Chinese company, Guanxi Yixin Fishery Development Co.
+The infrastructure project, first discussed during a meeting in 2013 between Prime Minister Xanana Gusmão and General Secretary of the Chinese Communist Party Xi Jinping, was to be developed by Timor South Sea Fishery Development Lda. in partnership with a Chinese company, Guanxi Yixin Fishery Development Co.
 Ltd.